mstolin/145867_Autonomous-Software-Agents/better-sleep/README.md

 This section provides an overall description of the project structure.
 The implemention details can be found in the corresponding files.

+The project consists of the following two main directories:

+* `src/lib` - Includes the library used to implement the scenario.
+Mostly copied from Autonode.js.
+* `src/scenario` - Contains all the implementation used to create a scenario.

 ## `src/lib/bdi`

-This directory includes all `.js` files to provide an BDI agent.
+This directory incldues all `.js` files used to create a BDI agent, intentions, goals, and beliefs.
-It includes:

-* `Agent.js` - The implemention of an agent.
-* `BeliefSet.js` - The implemention of beliefs that are used by an agent.
-* `Goal.js` - The implemention of an goal, that an agent tries to achieve.
-* `Intention.js` - The implemention of an intention.
-It is used by an agent to achieve a goal.
+It is copied from Autonode.js.

+## `src/lib/pddl`

+Includes all `.js` files, needed run pddl domains/problems to create plans for an agent.
+Copied from Autonode.js.

 ## `src/lib/utils`

-Includes the implemention of all utilities:

-* `Clock.js` - An implemention of a clock.
-* `Observable.js` - Observables are used to observe the state of an entity.
-* `Logger.js` - A very minimal implementation of a Logger.
+Includes the implementation of utils like observer.
+The files are copied from Autonode.js, except for `Logger.js` which is a very minimal implementation of a Logger.

 ## `src/lib/world`

 Includes the implemention of all entities that are present in the environment/world.

+* `Device.js` - Parent class of a device.
+Mostly an `Observable`.
 * `House.js` - An implementation of a house.
 * `Light.js` - An implemention of a light.
-This is an `Observable`.
+Extends from `Device`.
+* `LightSensor.js` - Implementation if sensor that observes the illuminance of a room.
+Extends from `Device`.
+* `MotionSensor.js` - Implementation of a motion sensor, that observes of a resident has entered/left a room.
+Extends `Device`.
 * `Person.js` - An implementation of a person.
 * `Room.js` - An implemention of a room.
-* `Shutter.js` - An implemention of a shutter as an `Observable`.
+* `Shutter.js` - An implemention of a shutter.
+Extends `Device`.

 ## `src/scenario`

 Includes the implementation of the scenario, routine, and the definitio of the world.

+* `Environment.js` - Initializesthe environment, including initial beleifs and
+devices.
+* `Routine.js` - The routine of the persons.
 * `Scenario.js` - The implemention of the whole scenario.

+## `src/scenario/bdi/agents/house-agent`

+The definition of the house-agent, its definitions, beliefs, and goals.

+* `Beliefs.js` - The house-agents' initial beliefs.
+* `Goals.js` - Goals the house-agent has to achieve.
+* `HouseAgent.js` - Definition of the house-agent.
+* `intentions/` - All intentions used to achieve the goals.

+## `src/scenario/bdi/agents/room-agent`

+The definition of the house-agent, its definitions, beliefs, and goals.

+* `index.js` - Generates an agent for each room.
+* `intentions/` - All `pddlActionsIntention` implementation for the room agents.

+## `src/scenario/observers`

+* `persons.js` - Observers for all persons in the environment.
-* `Routine.js` - The routine of the persons.
+* `rooms.js` - Observers for all rooms of the house.

 ## `src/scenario/world`